Vietnam.vn - Nền tảng quảng bá Việt Nam

 Finance - Banking - Silicon Valley Bank's collapse signals the end of the era of cheap capital?

-People walk through the parking lot at the Silicon Valley Bank (SVB) headquarters in Santa Clara, California, March 10, 2023.
+People walk through the parking lot at the Silicon Valley Bank (SVB) headquarters in Santa Clara, California, on March 10, 2023.
 Photo: Getty Images

 According to ING experts, from the global financial crisis and the pandemic, it can be seen that the Fed only cares about the system being threatened.
 And to ensure the safety of the system, they have cut interest rates and loosened monetary policy significantly.